virginiaequitycenter/cville-equity-atlas/docs/README.md

 There are two options for including reports initially created in RStudio using R Markdown documents:

 The simplest option is to use the [external-rmd-template.html](https://github.com/virginiaequitycenter/cville-equity-atlas/blob/main/docs/external-rmd-template.html) included in this directory.
 This HTML template file can be used to convert an R Markdown document to HTML in RStudio that incorporates the styling, header, and footer that ties it to the Equity Atlas.
-An example if this can be seen in the [Charlottesville Urban Heat Islands Report](https://virginiaequitycenter.github.io/Cville-Heat/cville-heat-report.html).
+An example of this can be seen in the [Charlottesville Urban Heat Islands Report](https://virginiaequitycenter.github.io/Cville-Heat/cville-heat-report.html).

 To use this template:

   1. Download the [external-rmd-template.html](https://github.com/virginiaequitycenter/cville-equity-atlas/blob/main/docs/external-rmd-template.html) file to your R project directory.
 This must be in the same location as your R Markdown document.

-  2. In the YAML frontmatter of your R Markdown document, include the [custom template](https://bookdown.org/yihui/rmarkdown-cookbook/html-template.html) option for `output`:
+  2. In the YAML front matter of your R Markdown document, include the [custom template](https://bookdown.org/yihui/rmarkdown-cookbook/html-template.html) option for `output`:

   ```bash
   output: